dataparallel-swift/swift-to-gpu/README.md

 ## Limitations

   * All code to be lifted to the device must be present in a single compilation unit passed to the LLVM compiler.
-Unfortunately, due to the way optimisations work, this does not always/necessarily correspond to a single .swift file.
+Typically this can be achieved by putting all of the code for the GPU kernel into a single .swift file, and/or by sprinkling `@alwaysEmitIntoClient` onto any functions that you want to call from the GPU.
+You will also need to make sure that any generic functions can be completely specialised at the call site.
+Still, the swift-to-ptx transformation pass does not always succeed, so improving this compilation model is an important milestone on the roadmap.

-    In particular, note that the `--enable-testing` flag, which is added automatically by `swift test`, will change how optimisations are performed.
+  * The `--enable-testing` flag, which is added automatically by `swift test`, changes how optimisations are performed, which may in turn cause the pass to fail in cases that succeed in the regular compilation mode.

-  * `--enable-code-coverage` is currently not supported
+  * `--enable-code-coverage` is currently not supported.

 ## TODO

+  * Improve the compilation model
   * Integration with Swift structured concurrency
   * Integration with debugging / profiling tools
+  * Leverage Swift language safety features in kernel code
   * A mechanism for automatic kernel fusion
   * ...